aafulei/cppp5e/07-classes/README.md

 ### Exercise 7.43

-> Assume we have a class named NoDefault that has a constructor that takes an `int`, but has no default constructor.
-Define a class C that has a member of type NoDefault.
-Define the default constructor for C.
+> Assume we have a class named `NoDefault` that has a constructor that takes an `int`, but has no default constructor.
+Define a class `C` that has a member of type `NoDefault`.
+Define the default constructor for `C`.

 **Answer:**